bodo-ai/langchain-bodo/README.md

 > Finished chain.
 ```

-You can also pass Pandas DataFrames directly:
+You can also pass Pandas DataFrames:

 ``` py
 import pandas